nmishra459/nmishra459/README.md

 - ✨ fostering interest in statistics at **GUSH**.
 - 🎉 cooking and reading in my spare time!

+Feel free to check out some of my personal projects here!
+If you want to learn more about my research, visit my website here!

 📫 How to reach me: nmishra@college.harvard.edu